Spanfile/spanfile.github.io/_posts/2020-03-29-transforming-an-ubuntu-installation-into-systemd-boot-luks-lvm-live.markdown

 ## Starting off

-The initial partitions lok as such:
+The initial partitions look as such:

 | Partition | Size | Filesystem | Mountpoint |
 | --- | --- | --- | --- |